 Want to know more about the history of PRISMS?

-The focus of the new PRISMS PLUS is complete learning cycles, which provide fully integrated experiences that enable students to develop problem-solving, inquiry skills, and a deep, long-lasting understanding of physics concepts.
+The focus of the new PRISMS PLUS is complete learning cycles.
+A complete learning cycle is one that provides fully integrated experiences that enable students to develop not only their problem-solving and inquiry skills but also a deep, long-lasting understanding of physics concepts.